 Scrum Master

-Facilitates the Scrum process and removes impediments that block the team.
-A servant leader — not a project manager.
-The Scrum Master does not assign tasks, manage timelines or report to management on team performance.
-Their job is to make the team as effective as possible by protecting the process and removing obstacles.
+Facilitates the Scrum process and removes obstacles blocking the team.
+A servant leader.
+Not a project manager.
+The Scrum Master does not assign tasks.
+Does not manage timelines.
+Does not report team performance to senior management.
+Their job is to protect the process and make the team as effective as possible.
+This distinction is very important for the PMP exam.

 ⚙️